Baz177/capstone_fraud_detection/README.md

 ##### Step 1: Create Project Directory (e.g: fraud-detection-app)
 1. Dowloand all folders and files
 2. Create a directory system as above in your created folder
-3. Open you terminal in the text Editor and Navigate to your folder.
+3. Open your text Editor and Navigate to your folder.
 4. Ensure the directory is set up as above

 ##### Step 2: Set Up a Virtual Environment
+1. Open you terminal
-1. Create a virtual environment:
+2. Create a virtual environment:
     -  Windows: python -m venv venv
-2. Activate it:
+3. Activate it:
     - Windows: venv\Scripts\activate
     - macOS/Linux: source venv/bin/activate
     - You should see (venv) in your prompt.